For He rescued us from the domain of darkness and transferred us to the kingdom of His beloved Son. – Colossians 1:13

 All fans of Avatar recall the feared and legendary Toruk, the apex aerial predator of Pandora.
 Toruk had a central place in the lore and culture of the indigenous people of Pandora, the Na’vi.
 It was celebrated and dreaded for its nobility, power, beauty, and domination of the air.

 Toruk had only one limitation, it was unable to see directly above.
-But most the time that was no problem.
-As the apex aerial predator of Pandora and had no need to watch for attackers.
+But most of the time that was no problem.
+As the apex aerial predator of Pandora and did not need to watch for attackers.

 Darkness always precedes the light.
 Consider creation.

 1 In the beginning God created the heavens and the earth.

 2 The earth was formless and void, and darkness was over the surface of the deep.